 Lentils are a great way to introduce plant-based protein into your diet.
 If you're not sure how to use them, our quick guide to this versatile ingredient will help you get started.

-Our pantry staples series sees us take a look at the ingredients that most people usually have in their presses – chickpeas, beans, noodles and the like.
+In our pantry staples series we take a look at the ingredients that most people usually have in their presses – chickpeas, beans, noodles and the like.
 This time, the focus is on lentils, which have been around a lot longer than you might think.

 Lentils were first grown around 60,000 years ago and domesticated about 12,000 years ago, making them the world's oldest known pulses.
 They originated in Central and Western Asia, before being brought to Europe around 5,500 years ago by traders.

 In medieval Europe, lentils became a staple crop for farmers who began to grow them beside their wheat and oats.
 Around this time, lentils were also introduced to Africa, becoming a popular addition to local cuisines.

 In terms of nutrition, lentils are tiny powerhouses of goodness.
 They provide high amounts of fibre, protein, calcium, and vitamins A and B. This means they're a great source of plant-based protein for vegetarians and vegans, replacing what they might be missing from their meat-free diets.
 Cup for cup, lentils provide the same amount of protein as beef, although they have a much lower carbon footprint.
 When cooked in or mixed through sauces, the texture of lentils is very similar to minced beef, making them a great replacement in lasagne and spaghetti bolognese.
 Price-wise, lentils are far cheaper than meat, so they're a good way to keep protein in your diet when you're strapped for cash.